apjanke/octave-validatinator/README.md

 Validation functions for GNU Octave.

-In Matlab R2017a, Matlab introduced [Validation Functions](https://www.mathworks.com/help/matlab/matlab_oop/property-validator-functions.html) that allow you concisely express requirements for the types and values of variable and property values.
+In Matlab R2017a, Matlab introduced [Validation Functions](https://www.mathworks.com/help/matlab/matlab_oop/property-validator-functions.html) that allow you concisely express constraints for the types and values of variable and property values.
 Octave doesn’t have those yet.
 This project provides implementations of them, both some Matlab-compatible ones, and some Octave-specific extensions.